aureliej85/startups/README.md

 ## Then
 Time to be creative, and efficient.
 Do what you think would be the best for your product under a short period.

-### The goal is to fix at least 3 bugs and implement 1 feature than could help us sell the platform
+### The goal is to fix at least 3 bugs and implement 1 quick win feature than could help us sell the platform

 ## Setup api